GigahexHQ/blog-website/blog/2020-06-03-spark-preview-docker.md

 ### Spark 3.0 Feature - Binary files

 In this section we will see the new datasource included in Spark 3.0 preview, i.e binary files.
-Lets just read an image file, that is found in the directory
+Lets read an image file, that is found in the directory
 `/opt/data/`.

 ```scala